sledorze/HaxeManual/md/manual/lf-condition-compliation.md

 	}
 }
 ```
 Compiling this without any flags will leave only the `trace("ok");` line in the body of the `main` method.
 The other branches are discarded while parsing the file.
-As a consequence, these branches must still contain valid haxe syntax, but the code is not type-checked.
+As a consequence, these branches must still contain valid Haxe syntax, but the code is not type-checked.

 The conditions after `#if` and `#elseif` allow the following expressions: